A Biochemical Analysis of Mammalian Milk: Diversity Amongst Species and Biomedical Applications

 The Stages of Lactation

 The biosynthesis of milk, just as the growth of mammary tissue, is a response to hormonal changes that happen inside the body.
 Mammary tissue is developed far before gestation, but the tissue remains in a dormant state, meaning that the feeding parent does not actively produce milk if there is no need to.
 However, if conception occurs, mammary tissue continues to develop through pregnancy with accelerated rapid tissue growth [3].
-This is regulated by basic endocrine hormones such as oxytocin, progesterone, and estrogen among many others [3].
+This is regulated by basic endocrine such as oxytocin, progesterone, and estrogen among many others [3].

-Fig. 2 Total protein, immunoglobulin G concentrations at different stages of lactation following parturition in Holstein cows [4]
+Fig. 2.
+Total protein, immunoglobulin G concentrations at different stages of lactation following parturition in Holstein cows [4]

 While the circulatory levels of these hormones remain high during pregnancy and up to one week following parturition, the feeding parent produces colostrum; a very different feed for the infant than mature milk.
 Colostrum has a far higher sugar and immunoglobulin content than mature milk, and very low amounts of fat.
-This is because the intestinal tract of the newborn has not yet been colonized by bacteria [3].
-Thus, the colostrum provides the intestinal tract with the proper environment for the colonization of bacteria while inhibiting the reproduction of pathogens.
+This is because the intestinal tract of the newborn has not yet been colonized by [3].
+Thus, the colostrum provides the intestinal tract with the proper environment for the colonization of bacteria while inhibiting the of pathogens.
 Furthermore, the colostrum provides the infant with its first source of antibodies, effectively priming the digestive tract for mature milk, which is a lot more complex in composition [3].

-Fig. 3 Plasma estrogen concentrations in cows pre and post parturition
+Fig. 3.
+Plasma estrogen concentrations in cows pre and post parturition

 Following the expulsion of the fetus, the levels of progesterone and estrogen in the body drop significantly [5].
 This causes the mammary glands to transition from the production of colostrum to the production of mature milk, which will now be regulated by the frequency of lactation [3].
 In the early stages of infancy, lactation occurs frequently, thus demanding that the mammary glands produce a significant amount of milk.
 However, once the infant matures and relies more on solid food, the lactation occurs less frequently and thus the milk production slows.
 This causes the later mature milk to have less water content and thus have a higher concentration of other compounds [3].